bernatgel/karyoploteR/README.md

 or the cumulative coverage of such regions.

-Data positioning and track configuration has been inspired by Circos and does not explicitely understands the concept of track.
+Data positioning and track configuration has been inspired by Circos and does not explicitly understands the concept of track.
 Thus, it is possible to freely specify where to plot the data and to create plots with multiple independent tracks or overlapping representations.